 Finally, much of why I’m so interested in the changes and histories that I focus on is tied up in my preferred mode of transportation: walking.
 I’ve never had any interest whatsoever in driving, never learned, and haven’t ever felt limited by not doing so.
 Even if in something of a hurry, I appreciate that I’m able to take a look around me and really get the details of the day-to-day.
 With those details come a rather large number of questions and there are few things sadder than an unanswered question.
 So I dig.

 When I began the site in 2013, it was my intention to keep a narrower focus on the part of Ottawa formerly known as Junction Gore (two rivers, Walkley, St. Laurent).
 It was where I lived (Vanier) afterall and I felt that it didn’t necessarily receive the same thorough treatment that other parts of town have.
 As it would turn out, I am much more flighty and less focused when it comes to blogging and the stories that captivate me tend to be from all over the city.
-Moreover, as it is my plan to relocate to Toronto in 2017, I have added a number of stories from that city.
+As Toronto is one of my favourite places, I have begun to add stories from that city as well.